danielhp02/spotify-lyrics/README.md

 To run, use `. ./init.sh`.
 If everything is set up correctly, it **should** work.

+If the lyrics are inaccurate or completely wrong, you can manually set them by clicking the "No" button under the album art.
+This will create a textbox in which you can enter lyrics.
+Newlines will automatically be converted into HTML friendly `<br>` tags.
+The changes made are saved to the database.

 ## Known bugs

 * Beetlebum by Blur cannot be found even with name formatting, despite being on Genius.